V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 The whole idea is to increase the awareness.

 Certain type of input right from the word go you loose control.
 There you have to be very careful.
 In many other instance up to a point you will allow yourself, but after that you will shutdown.
 You should follow the absenance (withdraw from sense) like a tortoise withdrawing its limb.
 How do I know the distance or point ?
 Its a lifetime tapase.
-A master do a fasting in one day, another day do a fe
+A master do a fasting in one day, another day do a feast.
+Don't go by his action go by his principle.